mmousa-eng/research-solar-stirling-cooling/README.md

-# solar-stirling-vortex-cooling
-Hybrid solar Stirling and vortex tube cooling system analysis
+# Solar-Powered Stirling-Vortex Cooling: A Novel Hybrid System for Sustainable Refrigeration